Anusha-raju/Utopia/README.md

 #### **ANOVA** test to check if there is difference in income based on gender in world1.
-Using a significance level of 0.05.
+Using a significance level of 0.05.<br><br>

-Stating the Hypothesis:
+Stating the Hypothesis:<br>
-Null hypothesis: There is no difference in income based on gender.
+Null hypothesis: There is no difference in income based on gender.<br>
-Alternate hypothesis: There is difference in income based on gender.
+Alternate hypothesis: There is difference in income based on gender.<br><br>

-The obtained test results are -> F-statistic: 923.1415737034732, P-value: 5.355760965843564e-199
+The obtained test results are -> F-statistic: 923.1415737034732, P-value: 5.355760965843564e-199<br><br>

 ***Conclusion:* Since the p-value is much less than the significance level of 0.05, we can reject the null hypothesis.
 This suggests that there is difference in income based on gender in world1.**